 - Past, present, and future lost wages

 - Legal and transportation expenses related to the accident

-If a plaintiff is able to prove that the accused person was negligent in their actions, they could request these damages in their motorcycle accident claim with the help of an accomplished lawyer.
+If a plaintiff can prove that the accused person was negligent in their actions, they could request these damages in their motorcycle accident claim with the help of a personal injury lawyer.

-Victims and their Avoyelles Parish motorcycle accident attorneys must be able to establish four main points of defendant liability in order to win a case.
+Victims and their Avoyelles Parish motorcycle accident attorneys must establish four main points of defendant liability to win a case.
 First, they must show that the defendant owed them a duty of care.
 By getting behind the wheel, this duty of care is established.